-There is an art to choosing the right words when you contact air traffic control (ATC), and radio communication is a skill that develops over time.
+There is an art to choosing the right words when you contact air traffic control (ATC).
+Radio communication is a skill that actually develops over time and with a lot of practice.
 For someone who is new to making radio calls, the thought of your first communication attempt can be overwhelming, especially with everything else going on inside the cockpit.

 That initial radio call may be nerve-racking, but just relax – we were all new pilots once.
 After you have accrued some flight time, you too will sound like a professional on the horn.

 Radio calls are an official form of communication, so it is best to come across as a professional aviator.
 The perfect radio call provides a clear, concise, and effective form of communication between the pilot and air traffic control.

 Radio calls are critical to your safety as well as that of other pilots.

 So, before you embark on your first flight, here are five things every novice pilot should know about flight radio.

 The foundation of proper radio communications starts with learning the pilot's language.

 Student pilots should memorize essential aviation phases and understand the necessary radiotelephony call procedures.
 Using the right language when communicating with ATC increases safety and clarity, making it the mark of a professional pilot.

 A pilot's communication style uses various techniques to clarify, simplify, and standardize communications over two-way radio.
 When getting started with this language, the most important thing a student pilot can do is to listen and understand what other pilots are saying when they make their radio calls.
 Once you understand other pilots, it is time to try speaking the language yourself.

 Honing your pilot language skills will significantly improve your radio calls.